-5. One Work/Personal Reference Form (see below) must be completed and submitted by your Referee by November 1st.
+5. One Work/Personal Reference Form (see admission documents) must be completed and submitted by your Referee by November 1st.
 This is a mandatory requirement for our program.

 5. Please mail in an official copy of your academic transcript by October 15 (official electronic transcripts emailed directly to firstname.lastname@example.org from your university are acceptable).

 6. If granted an interview, upon completion, you complete the online Matching form no later than January 20th.

 7. Students are generally selected on the last Friday in January during the OCCLSA Annual Matching Meeting.

 DISCLAIMER: Final acceptance into our program is contingent upon the applicant successfully passing our required physical exam (stipulated shots), drug screen, and criminal background check performed in July before the start of school.

 8. Please click the APPLY button below to access the OCCLSA Student Portal to complete your online application, reference forms, and matching form.